vmartinezlive/Succesibility/README.md

 13. [License](#license)

 ### Description
-Succesibility was built to show the importance of making a website assessable.
+Succesibility was built to show the importance of making a website accessibility.
 It is important that the web be accessible to everyone in order to provide equal assess and provide equal opportunity to people with disabilities.
 An accessible web can help people with disabilities participate more actively in society.

 ### Learning Objectives
 * Working as a team.
 * Leaning about accessibility guidelines and how to implement them.
 * Working with React and building an accessible web app.
+* Learning about different tiers of accessibility guidelines.

 ### Targeting Audience
 * Persons interested in implementing accessibility into their web app